dsfjldhgf/PowerBI/README.md

 This project consists of several parts:

-1. Import dataset gdb041 and gdb056 to MySQL Database and connect MySQL Database to PowerBI.
+1. Import dataset gdb041 and gdb056 into MySQL Database and connect MySQL Database to PowerBI.

 2. Transform Data using Power Query Editor.
 (Creating a 'Date' table and merge tables.)